Leto II Atreides: Children of Dune

 Independently, Leto and Ghanima both solve the problem of the pre-born.
-Leto constructs his own personality out of an executive committee of his ancestors; with all (the important ones) possessing him, none can possess him individually.
+Leto constructs his own personality out of an executive committee of his ancestors; with all (the important ones) inhabiting him, none can possess him individually.
 Following an assassination attempt by House Corrino, Leto disappears into the desert leaving Ghanima behind.
 As part of Leto's plan, Ghanima hypnotizes herself to believe that Leto had been killed.
-The intense mental discipline needed for this self-deception builds a safe haven in Ghanima's mind for her own personality to safely develop, with the spirit of Chani acting as a guardian.
+The intense mental discipline needed for this self-deception builds a safe haven in Ghanima's mind for her own personality to safely develop, with the memory of Chani acting as a guardian.

 Leto finds Jacurutu, a sietch that has been forbidden to anyone by Fremen law.
 There he faces the test his father had refused to take, and embraces prescience, its visions, its attendant power, and the terrible price it will extract — to follow his vision, Leto will become a symbiote with the sandworm, setting the universe on the Golden Path, a future in which humanity's survival is assured.
 After consuming massive amounts of spice, he allows many sandtrout to cover his body, the concentration of spice in his blood fooling the creatures:

 This layer gives Leto tremendous strength and speed, acting as a living powered exoskeleton and also protection from mature sandworms, who mistake his sandtrout-covered body for a lethal mass of water.
 He calls it a "living, self-repairing stillsuit of a sandtrout membrane," and soon notes that he is "no longer human."
 Leto returns to wrest the Imperium from Alia and take his rightful place as Emperor.